jrouwe/JoltPhysics/Docs/Architecture.md

 When settings the force or torque limits to [-FLT_MAX, FLT_MAX] a velocity motor will accelerate the bodies to the desired relative velocity in a single time step (if no other forces act on those bodies).

-How a Position or PositionAndVelocity motor works can be configured through MotorSettings::mSpringSettings.mMode (see ESpringMode).
+How a Position or PositionAndVelocity motor works can be configured through MotorSettings::mSpringSettings.mMode (see [ESpringMode](@ref ESpringMode)).
 They can currently work in 3 different ways:

-### Stiffness and Damping (ESpringMode::StiffnessAndDamping) {#stiffness-and-damping}
+### Stiffness and Damping {#stiffness-and-damping}

 This uses the traditional stiffness and damping parameters of a dampened spring.
 For a linear spring the equation is: force = stiffness * (target_position - current_position) + damping * (target_velocity - current_velocity).